-Labor costs and other professional fees decreased expenses by \$23.3 million for 2021 compared to 2020, related to cost-reduction efforts.
-Other items accounted for a decrease in Adjusted EBITDA of \$14.7 million.
-Comparison of Corporate Results for the Year Ended December 31, 2020 to the Year Ended December 31, 2019 Adjusted EBITDA increased by \$45.3 million, a 32% increase from 2019.
+• Labor costs and other professional fees decreased expenses by \$23.3 million for 2021 compared to 2020, related to cost-reduction efforts.
+This increase in Adjusted EBITDA was partially offset by other items, which accounted for a decrease in adjusted EBITDA of \$14.7 million.